 My Strategy in Rotating Running Shoes

-First of all, if you are interested in why rotating shoes is generally a good idea, please see these articles from Competitor and Runner’s Academy.
+First of all, if you are interested in why rotating shoes is generally a good idea, please see these articles from Competitor.
 In the past, I have had some difficulty rotating shoes (beyond rotating the same model of shoe, just different pairs), but I think it was more because I was rotating the WRONG shoes and in the wrong way.

 These are just the shoes for running.
 I do most of my lifting in my Nike Free 3.0, which are completely minimal.